dzackgarza/Qual-Review-and-Solutions/Complex Analysis/Review Doc/sections/090_Appendix FTA Proofs.md

 :::

-# Appendix: Proofs of the Fundamental Theorem of Algebra
+# Proofs of the Fundamental Theorem of Algebra

 ### Argument Principle

 :::{.proof title="using the argument principle"}
 \envlist